conflictjs/conflict/README.md

 `create-conflict-app/.conflict` is similar to `.next` with Next.js.
 It holds the output and all temporary files for conflict.

-`create-conflict-app/conflict` is the folder for all of Conflict's exports and utilities.
+`conflict` is the folder for all of Conflict's exports and utilities.
 Other than `bot.js` and `ep.js`, most files will be mapped to the `@conflict/beta/<filename>` export.

-`create-conflict-app/conflict/ep.js` is the entry point, which will are mapped to the command `conflict start` and `conflict dev` in the NPM package.
+`conflict/ep.js` is the entry point, which will are mapped to the command `conflict start` and `conflict dev` in the NPM package.